pesintta/vdr-plugin-vaapidevice/README.txt

 	grey 127 * 16777216 + 127 * 65536 + 127 * 256 => 2139062016
 	in the setup menu this is entered as (24bit RGB and 8bit Alpha) (Red * 65536 +  Green * 256 + Blue)

-	softhddevice.StudioLevels = 0
-		0 use PC levels (0-255) with vdpau.
-		1 use studio levels (16-235) with vdpau.

 	softhddevice.Suspend.Close = 0
 	1 suspend closes x11 window, connection and audio device.